Noeda/rllama/README.md

   * `--inference-server-api-path` sets which path servers the API requests.
 The default path is `/rllama/v1/inference`
   * `--inference-server-prompt-cache-size` sets how many previous prompt calculations should be cached.
-Default is 1000.
-This speeds up token generation for prompts that were already requested before.
+Default is 50.
+This speeds up token generation for prompts that were already requested before, however it also increases memory use as the cache gets more full.

 Prompts and flags related to token sampling are all ignored in inference server mode.
 Instead, they are obtained from each HTTP JSON API request.